eoxhub-workspaces/documentation/applications/data_editor.md

 # Data Editor

-The Data Editor lets users review and approve dataset configurations in a clear, traceable way before the data is published to a STAC catalog.
+The Data Editor lets users review and approve collection configurations in a clear, traceable way before the data is published to a STAC catalog.
 This STAC catalog is then used by the [Publishing Dashboard](publishing_dashboard.md), which is built on [eodash](https://eodash.org).

 The Data Editor is built on [git-clerk](https://github.com/EOX-A/git-clerk), an open-source content management system that uses Git workflows and provides an easy-to-use file-editing interface.